 Along the way, I had gotten to know the team at Matrix, a venture firm in Boston.
 I had never thought of being a VC before, but I was blown away by the partners, who had mostly founded and sold tech companies, and the ethos of the firm: tech forward, relentlessly pro-entrepreneur, thinking in decades.
 I joined as the only non-GP on the investment team and spent two years venturing as part of a close-knit group of investors.
 I sourced two investments (to my surprise, neither in enterprise software) and had my entire worldview changed by interacting with founders who were changing the world (and straightening teeth!) with their drive, ambition and brilliance.
 I also found some personal limitations: I'm not a natural salesperson, rejecting founders left emotional marks that didn't fade over time, and I have a leaky memory that made managing so many processes a daily struggle.
 Throughout my time at Matrix, I kept investing in public companies, especially SaaS companies, which drove lots of the content for this blog.

-I wasn't planning to go back to investing in public companies until I met the founder of Coatue and joined.
-As such, lots of what I used to post here became proprietary and the blog has quieted down until I can find a way to writing interesting things unrelated to work.
-Stay tuned. 🙂
+I wasn't planning to go back to investing in public companies until I met the founder of Coatue and joined to lead public software investing there.
+As such, lots of what I used to post here became proprietary and the blog quieted down for awhile.

 I'm now at a new firm called Steadview where I lead US investing with an emphasis, and so the blog is back!
 I'm excited to get back on a cadence of sharing thoughts whenever this format makes the most sense.